Jared-Richard/Jared-Richard.github.io/_posts/2018-12-23-why-physics.md

 <!-- more -->

-Christopher Nolan’s interpretation of the blend between science and love instantly captivated me, and it was my first introduction to black holes, relativity, and time dilation.
+Christopher Nolan’s interpretation of the blend between science and love instantly captivated me and was my first introduction to black holes, relativity, and time dilation.

 <!-- more -->